-- Modify the version 2 to use a "factory" to create analyzer objects: - create a class AnalysisFactory to create analyzers and implement a mechanism to create analyzers according to command-line parameters, - modify EventDump and MassHisto to be handled by AnalysisFactory, - add "builder" classes to register the available analyzers and create them on request. - Add an AnalysisInfo parameter to AnalysisSteering and save a copy to be used later. - Move the code to create analyzers from the main function to the factory.
+- Modify the version 2 to use a "factory" to create analyzer objects: - create a class AnalysisFactory to create analyzers and implement a mechanism to create analyzers according to command-line parameters, - modify EventDump and ElementReco to be handled by AnalysisFactory, - add "builder" classes to register the available analyzers and create them on request. - Add an AnalysisInfo parameter to AnalysisSteering and save a copy to be used later. - Move the code to create analyzers from the main function to the factory.

-- Modify the version 3 to use a "dispatcher" to loop over events: - declare EventDump and ElementReco as ActiveObservers, and remove the calls to update functions, - remove the process function from AnalysisSteering and rename it to update in all analyzers, - reconstruct total energy in a class TotalEnergy declared as LazyObserver and Singleton, - add a run function to EventSource. - create a new analyzer BGCalc to compute background and printout it at execution end, - Move the event loop from the main function to the run function in EventSource.
+- Modify the version 3 to use a "dispatcher" to loop over events: - declare EventDump and ElementReco as ActiveObserverS, - remove the process function from AnalysisSteering and rename it to update in all analyzers, - reconstruct total energy in a class TotalEnergy declared as LazyObserver and Singleton, - add a run function to EventSource. - create a new analyzer BGCalc to compute background and printout it at execution end, - Move the event loop from the main function to the run function in EventSource.